siddiquimohsin/chisel-Lab-quickstart/README.md

 ### It worked!

 You are ready to go.
 Next step is to go inside the `docs/` folder where you will find the labs to perform.

+### For quick debugging
+If you quickly want to see what verilog is being generated, go to this link  https://bit.ly/3u3zr0e and write Chisel here.